-- of the potential benefits and risks of fenofibrate. - not to use fenofibrate if there is a known hypersensitivity to fenofibrate or fenofibric acid. - of medications that should not be taken in combination with fenofibrate. - that if they are taking coumarin anticoagulants, fenofibrate may increase their anti-coagulant effect, and increased monitoring may be necessary. - to continue to follow an appropriate lipid-modifying diet while taking fenofibrate. - to take fenofibrate once daily, without regard to food, at the prescribed dose, swallowing each tablet whole. - to return to their physician's office for routine monitoring. - to inform their physician of all medications, supplements, and herbal preparations they are taking and any change to their medical condition.
-Patients should also be advised to inform their physicians prescribing a new medication that they are taking fenofibrate. - to inform their physician of symptoms of liver injury (e.g., jaundice, abdominal pain, nausea, malaise, dark urine, abnormal stool, pruritus); any muscle pain, tenderness, or weakness; or any other new symptoms. - not to breastfeed during treatment with fenofibrate and for 5 days after the final dose.
+- of the potential benefits and risks of fenofibrate tablet. - not to use fenofibrate tablet if there is a known hypersensitivity to fenofibrate or fenofibric acid.

+- of medications that should not be taken in combination with fenofibrate tablet. - that if they are taking coumarin anticoagulants, fenofibrate tablet may increase their anti-coagulant effect, and increased monitoring may be necessary. - to continue to follow an appropriate lipid-modifying diet while taking fenofibrate tablet. - to take fenofibrate tablet once daily with a meal at the prescribed dose, swallowing each tablet whole. - to return to their physician's office for routine monitoring. - to inform their physician of all medications, supplements, and herbal preparations they are taking and any change to their medical condition.
+Patients should also be advised to inform their physicians prescribing a new medication that they are taking fenofibrate tablet. - to inform their physician of symptoms of liver injury (e.g., jaundice, abnormal pain, nausea, malaise, dark urine, abnormal stool, pruritus); any muscle pain, tenderness, or weakness; onset of abdominal pain; or any other new symptoms. - not to breastfeed during treatment with fenofibrate and for 5 days after the final dose.